 Hardwood floors are one of the most desirable features in North American homes.
-They look great and they can last forever, but they require some special considerations.
+They look great, and they can last forever, but they require some special considerations.
 In fact, there are a lot of things people do on a regular basis that contribute to their deterioration.
 Most people don't want to ruin their hardwood floors, but if you do any of these things that's exactly what will happen!

-Dirt, dust and other abrasive particles can gather and scratch the floor without you even noticing.
-If you don't sweep on a regular basis it can slowly damage your hardwood floors.
-If you want to ruin your floors don't sweep them.
+Dirt, dust, and other abrasive particles can gather and scratch the floor without you even noticing.
+If you don't sweep on a regular basis, it can slowly damage your hardwood floors.
+If you want to ruin your floors, don't sweep them.
 It's that simple.

-Use Too Much Liquid Cleaner
+Using Too Much Liquid Cleaner

-When it comes time to wet-clean your floor (every 4-6 weeks depending on foot traffic) work on small areas at a time and use only a damp cloth or mop.
+A liquid is an enemy of hardwood floors.
+Today's hardwood is treated to endure certain amounts of wet cleaning, but this doesn't mean you should just drench your floors with a liquid cleaner.
+When it comes time to wet-clean your floor (every four to six weeks depending on foot traffic) work on small areas at a time and use only a damp cloth or mop.

-Use the Wrong Rug Pad
+Using the Wrong Rug Pad

+Rug pads are great for keeping area rugs from sliding around on hardwood floors, but the wrong one can leave marks and hurt your floor.
 Rubber-backed mats can dull your floor's shine, and even cause some discoloration.
-To protect your hardwood floor use a combination felt and rubber pad to keep your area rugs from sliding.
+To protect your hardwood floor use, a combination felt and rubber pad to keep your area rugs from sliding.

-Don't Have a Mat Near the Door
+Have a Mat Near the Door

 If your exterior door opens right onto your hardwood floors and you're okay with totally ruining them then don't put a mat by the door.
 A mat is a buffer between the outdoors and in where you can wipe off any dirt and grit that's collected on your shoes.
-If you step directly from outside onto the hardwood you'll leave dirt, grit and possibly make some scratches.
+If you step directly from outside onto the hardwood, you'll leave dirt, grit and possibly make some scratches.

 Dog and cat claws can easily scratch and dent hardwood floors (and the sound of them hitting the floor can drive you crazy!).
-If you're ok with scratched floors go ahead and leave them, but you and your pets will probably be a lot happier if you keep them trimmed.
+If you're OK with scratched floors, go ahead and leave them, but you and your pets will probably be a lot happier if you keep them trimmed.

-If your pet has an accident on the floor and you leave it for too long it will ruin the floor.
+If your pet has an accident on the floor and you leave it for too long, it will ruin the floor.
 Always clean it immediately to keep the damage to a minimum.
-If the accident happens on an area rug make sure to clean and dry both the rug and the wood floor underneath.
+If the accident happens on an area rug, make sure to clean and dry both the rug and the wood floor underneath.